MaksimIM/JaynesProbabilityTheory/chapter2.md

 which is 2.51.

 Now we want to deduce 2.53.
-We make some progress but ultimately do not succeed (yet).
+We make some progress but ultimately do not succeed, deriving a weaker statement, sufficient for continuing.

  We start with 2.45